acusti/simple-footnotes-editor-button/readme.txt

 3. The footnote shortcode created by the plugin.

 == Changelog ==

+= 0.21 =
+* Added check to only load the toolbar button if the Simple Footnotes plugin is enabled.
+* Prepared plugin for release on WordPress plugin repository.

 = 0.2 =
 * Translated to English and added French fr_FR language file.